-Victims who were trespassing are likely to see their settlement offers decrease based on California dog bite law.
+If you were trespassing, you are likely to see your settlement offers decrease based on California dog bite law.

 Trespassers cannot win a dog bite claim by relying on California’s dog bite statute.3 This statute only holds owners strictly liable for biting someone lawfully on the property.
-Instead, trespassing victims prove that the owner’s negligence caused their injuries.
+If you trespassed, you would need to prove that the owner’s negligence caused your injuries.

 Juries are also more likely to hold trespassers partially at fault, whether the location was a public place or a private place.
 Under comparative fault laws, this can lower the compensation awarded in a verdict.